Cleeng/cleeng-wp-plugin/readme.txt

 It gives **flexible and powerful monetization** features:

 * Install and be ready to go in 5 minutes, download included :-)
+* In-page monetization, so you keep your users and advertising revenues
 * Protect any part of your site in 2-clicks: few paragraphs, images, videos, downloads
-* Set when articles are protected (after a few hours or few days) 88 No need to bother with payment solutions: it is all integrated and https secured, from SMS payment to Paypal, including most common credit cards (Visa, Amex, Mastercard) and local payments solutions - Maestro (UK), Carte Blue (FR), ELV (DE), iDEAL (NL) and Direct banking (BE)
+* Set when articles are protected: after a few hours or few days
+* No need to bother with payment solutions: 55 payment methods dynamically selected per country and price point.
+Fully https secured, from SMS payment to Paypal, including most common credit cards (Visa, Amex, Mastercard) and local payments solutions - Maestro (UK), Carte Blue (FR), ELV (DE), iDEAL (NL) and Direct banking (BE)
-* All user support is handled by Cleeng teams (payment, cancellation, claims, etc).
+* All user support, fraud prevention is handled by Cleeng teams (payment, cancellation, claims, etc)
+* Consolidated reporting & automatic settlement.

 Finally, you can unleash your creativity, and Cleeng takes care of everything else!
 You get paid monthly via Paypal or wire transfer.
 Completely **free** to try, learn and adapt.
 Check out how it works: [vimeo http://vimeo.com/17094725]

 With Cleeng you can sell any individual piece of content directly from your own website.
 This complete plugin gives the options to sell your content or digital products in 3 different ways:

 1. **Sell single items**,
 2. Provide a **Daily pass(24h)**, or
 3. Give access to all your content via membership **subscriptions** (weekly, monthly...)